svaksha/Julia.jl/Mathematics.md

 + [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) :: A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
 + [LinearOperators.jl](https://github.com/dpo/LinearOperators.jl) :: Linear Operators for Julia.
 + [RandomMatrices.jl](https://github.com/jiahao/RandomMatrices.jl) :: Random Matrices.
-+ [juliaSpot](https://github.com/slimgroup/juliaSpot) :: The Julia implementation of the Spot Linear Algebra Package.
 + [Knitro.jl](https://github.com/yeesian/Knitro.jl) :: Julia interface to the Knitro solver.
 + [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) :: A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
 + [MovcolN.jl](https://github.com/pwl/MovcolN.jl) :: Moving collocation method to solve one dimensional partial differential equations.